-World adventurer and photographer Paul Reiffer has traveled around the world capturing people, landscapes and commercial images for many years.
+World adventurer and photographer Paul Reiffer have traveled around the world capturing people, landscapes and commercial images for many years.

 “How cold is the water in Iceland during the winter?

 VERY.
 Very, very, very cold.

 Which is something I learned about 3 seconds before I clicked the button to capture this image of one of the baby icebergs washed up on Iceland’s Diamond Beach, at the mouth of Jokulsarlon.